kartik-v/dependent-dropdown/README.md

 >NOTE: If you return a null value or an empty array from the server, the plugin will display the `emptyMsg` in the dependent dropdown.
 The dependent select will always be disabled until the server returns a valid list of values.

+##### initialize
+_boolean_ This is an important attribute for a multi-level nested dropdown list.
+You set this to true for the last child in the nested list, so that initial preselected values are refreshed sequentially in the nested hierarchy.
+Defaults to `false`.

 ##### loading
 _boolean_ whether to show a loading progress spin indicator and the loading text in the child dropdown element when server is processing the ajax response.
 Defaults to `true`.